epitron/upm/README.md

 * keys - keyrings and package authentication
 * default - configure the action to take when no arguments are passed to "upm" (defaults to "os:update")

-### Install, search, and remove can prefix the package name with a namespace:
+### Any command that takes a package name can be prefixed with the package tool's namespace:

 ```
 os:<pkg> -- automatically select the package manager for the current unix distribution